oysteijo/npy_array/README.md

     }

 ## Compilation/Install
-There is only one object file: `c_npy.o`
+There is only one object file: `c_npy.o` if you only want single `.npy` file.
+If you need reading and writing of `.npz` files, you need to compile the other files as well.
-This will be compiled if you type `make`.
-The object file can be statically linked in to your executable.
-(Well... crc and dostime has been added)
+This will be compiled if you type `make`, however this is really primitive.
+The object files can be statically linked in to your executable.
+TODO: Make a lib archive.

 ## Status
-This is written in a full hurry one afternoon.
-There is not much tested performed, and you can read the code to see what is does. when something goes wrong.
+This is written in a full hurry one afternoon, and then modified over some time.
+There isn't much of testing performed, and you can read the code to see what is does.
 All errors are written to STDERR.
 Consider this alpha.
+So, reading and writing of both `.npy` and `.npz` files seems to work OK -- some obvious bugs of course -- however there is still no support for `np.savez_compressed()` saved arrays, nor support for saving such files.
+(I guess I need to use MiniZip (from zlib) for that, and that creates a dependency.)

 ## TODO
  * Bugfixes